How We Decide What Cases We Take

 - Social Security Determinations or Appeals

-If you need general information referral regarding services available to people with disabilities in Texas, please call 2-1-1.
+For information about other organizations, programs, and services that could help you, visit our Other Sources for Help page.
+If you need general information and referral regarding services available to people with disabilities in Texas, please call 2-1-1.